John Andrew Crump: Awards and honors

 Crump was awarded the 2005 US CDC James H. Steele Veterinary Public Health Award for outstanding contributions in the investigation, control, or prevention of zoonotic diseases or other animal-related human health problems.
 In 2012, Crump received the American Society of Tropical Medicine and Hygiene Bailey K. Ashford Medal for distinguished work in tropical medicine.
 In 2022, Crump was awarded the Royal Society of Tropical Medicine and Hygiene Chalmers Medal for research of outstanding merit in tropical medicine and mentoring of junior investigators.
 Crump was awarded the 2021 University of Otago Dunedin School of Medicine Dean's Medal for Research Excellence and the 2024 University of Otago Distinguished Research Medal.
+In 2025, Crump was elected a Fellow of the Royal Society of New Zealand 'for breakthroughs in management of non-malaria fever and sepsis in tropical regions.'

 Publications

 As of December 2025, Crump had published >330 scientific manuscripts, cited >70,000 times.

 He is a 2020 cross-field Clarivate Highly Cited Researcher, defined as having multiple papers ranked in the top 1% by citations for field and year.